KhiopsML/khiops-doc/docs/setup/conda.md

         On the first run of Khiops, **an MPI-related popup may appear** due to parallel execution sockets; please allow access for optimal functionality.

     !!! warning
-        Windows users already having MSMPI installed may see an anaconda warning suggesting to uninstall it; please ignore this message.
+        Windows users already having MSMPI installed may see an Anaconda warning suggesting to uninstall it; please ignore this message.

 === "Users on :material-apple: Apple Silicon"
     !!! warning

-        The installation of Khiops will utilize MPICH version 3.4.3 due to compatibility concerns.
+        The installation of Khiops will utilize MPICH version 3.4.3 due to compatibility issues.
         This is why you need to use a dedicated command:
         ``` sh
         conda install -c conda-forge -c khiops khiops